23: Large orchestral backbore.

 5: Great sound for piccolo, long seele** for good easy feeling in the high register.

-6: For wind players who need a deep cup but have little strength
+6: For wind players who need a deep cup but have little strength, also great response on piccolo trumpet!

 S: Easy to play, without significant loss of quality in sound, standard backbore of the G3 mouthpiece